pbreach/venpy/README.md

 1. Provide easy access to existing Vensim functionality in Python.
 This will help to facilitate:
   * Batch processing of simulation runs under a range of exogenously driven scenarios or events.
-  * Incorporation of changes in model structure.
+  * Incorporation of changes in model structure over time.
   * Communication between separate models.

 2. Allow for the inclusion of non-existant Vensim features such as: